 to help keep your main crop bug-free.

 You can tell when dill is suffering because its frilly leaves will turn yellow.
 This may signal the end of the season, but sometimes, it's because your plant is infested with pests or because the area you've picked isn't quite right due to the wrong soil pH or waterlogged soil, for instance.

 Dill can also act a bit like a weed if it is left to self-sow unchecked.
 Keep an eye on growth to prevent plants from overtaking your garden bed.
 If you're growing in containers, you shouldn't have this problem.

 Early bolting is another problem many people face when growing dill.
 When the weather gets hot, dill naturally starts to form flower stalks.
-To avoid premature bolting, choose slow-to-bolt varieties and avoid letting the soil get too dry.
+To avoid premature bolting, choose slow-to-bolt cultivars and avoid letting the soil get too dry.
 Like with other herbs, the more frequently you harvest foliage, the less likely your plant will be to start flowering.

 Common Diseases for Dill

 Septoria leaf spot, also known as celery leaf spot, commonly affects plants in the dill family.
 The fungal disease appears as brown spots on foliage surrounded by a tinge of yellow.
 It spreads through diseased seed and contaminated soil.
 Ensure that your plants get plenty of air circulation and keep foliage from getting wet to minimize the risk of fungal infection.